MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 9. Create a new Resource Group named **rg-AZWIN01** if you have not done so already.

-**Note** This needs to be a new resource group.
+**Note:** This needs to be a new resource group.
 You are going to delete the Virtual machine after the exercise.

 10. Set the Virtual Machine name to AZWIN01.